-1.Telecommunications have been recognized the world-over as an important tool for socio-economic development of a nation.
-It has become core infrastructure required for rapid growth and modernisation of various sectors of the economy.
-There has been a phenomenal growth of the telecom sector in terms of subscribers and revenues over the past one and a half decades in India.
+- Telecommunications has been recognized the world-over as an important tool for socio-economic development of a nation.
+It has become core infrastructure required for rapid growth and modernization of various sectors of the economy.
+There has been a phenomenal growth of the telecom sector in terms of subscribers and usage over the past two decades in India.
 Today, India is amongst top three of largest and one of the fastest growing telecom markets in the world.
-The Indian telecom industry has grown from a tele-density of 3.58% in March 2001 to 78.13% in February, 2015.
-This great leap in both the number of subscribers and revenues from telecom services has contributed significantly to the growth in GDP and employment.
+The Indian telecom industry has grown from a tele-density of 3.58% in March 2001 to 84.88% in March, 2022.
+This great leap in both the number of subscribers and usage from telecom services has contributed significantly to the growth in GDP and employment.

-4.There is a public concern over possible health effects from Electromagnetic Field Radiation (EMR) exposure from diverse EMR sources especially Mobile BTS antennae and mobile.
+- There is a public concern over possible health effects from Electromagnetic Field Radiation (EMR) exposure from diverse EMR sources especially Mobile BTS antennae (Mobile Tower).
 In this regard, several studies have been conducted in different countries, under the aegis of World Health Organization (WHO).
-WHO has referred to approximately 25,000 articles published around the world over past 30 years, and based on an in-depth review of scientific literature, has concluded: “current evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic field".
+There is no conclusive scientific evidence of adverse health effects due to low level RF emission from mobile phone towers.
+WHO has referred to approximately 25,000 studies, published around the world over past 30 years, and based on an in-depth review of scientific literature, has concluded: “current evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic fields”.
 Since the effects on human beings are to be studied over a long period of time, further studies are going on around the world.

-5.With reference to Electromagnetic Radiation emanating from cellular mobile towers, World Health Organization (WHO) in its Fact Sheet No. 304, May 2006 on Electromagnetic Fields and Public Health (Base Stations and Wireless Technologies) has concluded that “considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak Radio Frequency (RF) Signals from base stations and wireless networks caused adverse health effects.
-From all evidence accumulated so far, no adverse short or long term health effects have been shown to occur from the RF Signals produced by based stations."
+- With reference to Electromagnetic Radiation emanating from cellular mobile towers, World Health Organization (WHO) in its Fact Sheet No. 304, May 2006 on Electromagnetic Fields and Public Health (Base Stations and Wireless Technologies) has concluded that “considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak RF Signals from base stations and wireless networks caused adverse health effects.
+From all evidence accumulated so far, no adverse short or long term health effects have been shown to occur from the RF Signals produced by base stations.”
+(Click Here)

-8. As part of its charter to protect public health and in response to public concern over health effects of EMF exposure, the World Health Organization (WHO) established the International EMF Project in 1996 to assess the scientific evidence of possible health effects of EMF in the frequency range from 0 to 300 GHz.
+- As part of its charter to protect public health and in response to public concern over health effects of EMF exposure, the World Health Organization (WHO) established the International EMF Project in 1996 to assess the scientific evidence of possible health effects of EMF in the frequency range from 0 to 300 GHz.
 The EMF Project encourages focused research to fill important gaps in knowledge and to facilitate the development of internationally acceptable standards limiting EMF exposure.

-9. Since the commencement of the EMF Project, over 50 national authorities have been involved.
-Apart from the national authorities the project is overseen by 8 international organizations and independent collaborating institutions and together they review scientific information related to public and occupational health, and environmental management of the EMF issue.
+- Since the commencement of the EMF Project, over 50 national authorities have been involved.
+Apart from the national authorities, the project is overseen by 8 international organizations and independent collaborating institutions and together they review scientific information related to public and occupational health, and environmental management of the EMF issue.
 It is pertinent to note that many of these studies have been going on for years so as to understand the effect of EMF over the period of time and these studies are not specific to developed countries alone.
 While summarizing the key points on health effect of EMF radiation, WHO website mentions the following:

 “…..WHO's International EMF Project was launched to provide scientifically sound and objective answers to public concerns about possible hazards of low level electromagnetic fields.